 Since publishing in Plastic and Reconstructive Surgery, Dr. Zenn has traveled around the world presenting to other practitioners about the Zenn Delay.
 He is committed to seeing the technique adopted as the standard of care.
 Doing so will enable women everywhere to have the most beautiful outcome possible.
 And at the same time lower healthcare costs by eliminating the need for additional surgeries and limiting complications.

 Patients in Raleigh, NC and beyond rely on Dr. Zenn for breast reconstruction and cosmetic surgery.
 They do so because of his expertise and experience, and not without mention his strong attention to detail.
-Most patients are referred from friends who have had reconstruction with Dr. Zenn or from direct referral from oncologists familiar with his technique.
+Most patients seeking breast reconstruction are referred from friends who have had reconstruction with Dr. Zenn or from direct referrals from oncologists familiar with his technique.

 Dr. Zenn is honored to serve as a board examiner for the American Board of Plastic Surgery, the official board of Plastic Surgery.
 His post-graduate training is unparalleled and includes two years of Plastic Surgery at the Massachusetts General Hospital / Harvard University in Boston.
 Additionally, Dr. Zenn trained at Memorial Sloan Kettering Cancer Center in New York City.
 Where he did a prestigious breast and facial surgery fellowship.
 It is his unique and extensive surgical background along side his eye for aesthetics, that translates to personalized, excellent care.